 This zenith of the Lapua Movement’s influence quickly turned into a steep decline.
 On 14 October 1930, military officers close to the movement organized the kidnapping of former president K. J. Ståhlberg and his wife, Ester.
 This action placed the movement beyond the pale of acceptability for many sympathizers.
 In the presidential election in February 1931, P. E. Svinhufvud was elected president.
 Although a popular figure in the Lapua Movement, he won the presidency in large part because President Relander had lost the support of his own party, the Agrarian League, for his reelection bid.
 Among the reasons for the party’s decision was Relander’s open sympathy for the Lapua Movement.

 In a final act of desperation, the Lapua Movement at the end of February 1932 sought to employ illegal means to remove the very leaders they helped install.
-The leaders of this coup, headquartered in the southern village of Mäntsälä, called on the members of the Civil Guards to join them in overthrowing the government.
+The leaders of this coup, headquartered in the southern village of Mäntsälä, called on the members of the Civil Guards (the country's volunteer military auxiliary) to join them in overthrowing the government.
 The overwhelming majority stayed home.
 On 2 March, President Svinhufvud, who had been elected with the support of the Lapua Movement, condemned the action in a radio speech.
 Realizing that they had overplayed their hand, the rebels quickly gave up on their attempt to end Finland’s democracy.
 After the Lapua Movement was banned by the same laws passed to suppress Communist activity, a new and more openly anti-democratic party developed, the Patriotic People’s League (IKL).
 This party was allowed to function, because it pledged to operate within the constitution.
 It participated in elections, becoming one of the smaller parties in Parliament.
 The IKL’s openly Fascist program attracted only a fraction of those who had supported the Lapua Movement in its heyday.
 As support for Fascism was growing in other parts of Europe, it was on the decline in Finland.

 In the last month or so, many social media figures on the far right have attempted to rehabilitate the Lapua Movement.
 In the last week a picture of a police woman in the blue and black shirt of the Lapua movement has surfaced in social media.
 Just today in the news, a group of former members of the far-right Finns Party wants to create a party that will be known as the Blue and Black Movement.
 Blue and Black were the colors of the Lapua Movement and the Patriotic People's League.
 In the town of Lapua there is a Lapua Movement museum.
 On the other extreme, Finland is the only country that, thirty years after the collapse of the Soviet empire, still has a Lenin museum.